jukkakansanaho/udacity-dend-project-capstone/README.md

 ## Summary

-Project-Capstone provides tools to automatically process, clean, analyze weather and emission data in a flexible way and help answering questions like "Is there correlation between country emissions and world temperature?"
+Project-Capstone provides tools to automatically process, clean, analyze US I94 Immigration data in a flexible way and help answering questions like "Which US airports people used most to immigrate US?"